kushaldas/tunir/docs/usage.rst

 Usage
 =====

-Tunir is a CI system which can run a set of commands/tests in a new cloud vm, or bare metal, or in Docker containers based on the job configurations.
+Tunir is a continuous integration (CI) system which can run a set of commands/tests in a new cloud VM, or bare metal, or in Docker containers based on the job configurations.
 It uses fabric project to connect to the vm or bare metal tests.

-The current version can be used along with cron ton run in predefined times.
+The current version can be used along with cron to run at predefined times.

-Enabling a queue of ports for the vms
+Enabling a queue of ports for the VMs
 -------------------------------------

-We maintain a queue of available ports in the local system, which will be used to create vm(s).
+We maintain a queue of available ports in the local system, which will be used to create VM(s).
 We maintain this queue in Redis.
-We have a helper script which can enable some default ports to be used, they are defined in the *createports.py*.
+We have a helper script which can enable some default ports to be used.
+They are defined in the *createports.py*.
 In case you are using a rpm, please check */usr/share/tunir/* directory for the same.::

     $ python createports.py

-.. note:: This is very import.
+.. note:: This is very important.
 Please have the queue with usable ports ready before any other step.
-We are having from 2222 to 2230 as the default ports available in the createports.py
+We use ports 2222 to 2230 as the default ports available in createports.py.

 Configuring a new job
 ----------------------

 For each different job, two files are required.
-For example *default* job has two files, **default.json** and **default.txt**.
+For example, *default* job has two files, **default.json** and **default.txt**.

 jobname.json